 Q. When will the new Learning Centre be ready?

-A. The new David Huestis Learning Centre target launch date is September 30, 2019.
+A. *Update* The new David Huestis Learning Centre target launch by the end of November 2019.

 Q. How does the new platform differ from the current one?